gabriellabueno/spotify-imersao-alura/README.md

 </div>

-This project was developed during a 5-day immersion eventI have taken the initiative to customize according to my  favorit artists and playlists organized by Alura.
+This project was developed during a 5-day immersion event organized by Alura.
 It involved recreating the landing page of Spotify, providing an oportunity for learning and practice in various Front-end technologies.
 I have taken the initiative to customize according to my favorite artists and playlists 💜

 <div align="center">